Speech Difficulties in ALS

 ALS can make it difficult to talk clearly, requiring extra effort by both the speaker and the listener.
 However, there are many things that both people can do to make communication easier.

 - Give speaking your full attention.
-Don’t try to eat or drink at the same time.
+Don’t eat or drink at the same time.

-- Repeat words if necessary.
-If that doesn’t work, spell them out.
+- Speak slowly.
+Enunciate each word and repeat yourself if necessary.
+If needed, spell them out.

-- Taking a breath every few words will allow you to speak louder, making it easier to hear.
+- Take a breath every few words to allow you to speak louder.

-- Communication involves more than just speech, so use gestures and facial expressions to help convey what you mean.
+- Use gestures and facial expressions to convey what you mean.

 - It may be helpful to say (or write down) what the main topic of discussion is at the very beginning of the conversation.
-Use a single keyword, like “lunch” or “medicine.”
-That way, listeners will know the overall theme of what you are talking about, and be better able to follow along.
+Use a single keyword, like “lunch” or “medicine”, so listeners will know what you are talking about, and be better able to follow along.

-- Some listeners may pretend to understand what you have said, even when they have not.
-If you think the listener didn’t hear you correctly, you can ask them to repeat back what you said.
+- If you think the listener didn’t hear you correctly, ask them to repeat what you said

-- ALS is progressive, so speaking will continue to get more difficult over time.
-Because of this, some ALS patients choose to plan ahead by recording their own voices while they can still speak clearly.
-They build up a “bank” of recorded words and phrases, which can later be programmed into an electronic device.
-This allows them to communicate using their own voice rather than a computer-generated one.
+ALS is progressive, so speaking will continue to get more difficult over time.
+Some ALS patients choose to record their voices while they can still speak clearly.
+This voice bank can later be programmed into an electronic device, allowing them to communicate using their own voice rather than a computer-generated one.

 In any conversation, the listener’s role is just as important as the speaker’s role.
 When conversing with an ALS patient who has bulbar symptoms, there are several things you can do to help:

 - Give the speaker your full attention.
-Get rid of any unnecessary background noise, and focus your eyes on the speaker so you can see any nonverbal cues.
+Get rid of any background noise, and focus your eyes on the speaker so you can see nonverbal cues.

 - Check your hearing.
 If you have hearing loss, use a hearing aid or amplifier.

-- If you do not understand something that was said, ask the person to repeat it or spell it out.
+- If you do not understand something, ask the person to repeat it or spell it out.
 It may help for you to repeat what you did hear, so they can fill in the blanks: “You said you want to go somewhere, but I didn’t hear where.”